Canada's political consensus over coronavirus aid programs starts to fray

 By David Ljunggren

-OTTAWA, June 10 (Reuters) - Canada's political consensus over help for those hit by the coronavirus outbreak began to fray on Wednesday when a government official complained the opposition was blocking a proposed expansion of benefits.
+OTTAWA, June 10 (Reuters) - Canada's political consensus over help for those hit by the coronavirus outbreak began to fray on Wednesday when opposition legislators blocked agovernment move to approve a proposed expansion of benefits.

 The move could spell trouble for Prime Minister Justin Trudeau's Liberals, who need the support of other parties to govern.
 Legislators have so far been united, approving aid programs worth more than C$160 billion ($119 billion) in direct spending, or around 7% of gross domestic product.

-But the three opposition parties, citing concerns over how the money is being spent and a push by Trudeau to slash the number of times Parliament meets, are resisting a Liberal appeal to quickly adopt draft legislation boosting the programs.
+But the official opposition Conservative Party, citing concerns over a push by Trudeau to slash how often Parliament meets, formally rejected a Liberal appeal to quickly adopt draft legislation boosting the programs.

-"The other parties have not agreed to do this and this is very unfortunate," said Pablo Rodriguez, the minister charged with pushing legislation through the House of Commons.
+Trudeau said it appeared that opposition legislators who had been asking for more time in Parliament did now not want to debate the measures.

-"I'm calling on (them) to set politics aside," he told reporters, saying he hoped to find a compromise.
+"That's a little head-scratching," he told the House of Commons, urging the opposition to cooperate.

 The legislation would expand benefits for the disabled and seasonal workers while punishing those cheating the system.